Harly-1506/Dual-Domain-Attention/README.md

 |     Stage 3,4      |    Resnet34<br>Resnet50 |  87.35%<br>87.32% |
 |     All stage      |    Resnet34<br>Resnet50 |  87.50%<br>87.61% |

+This table can be
+concluded that the different stages play a complementary role in creating the best possible feature maps through the training process.
+The optimal results are obtained when all stages are used together with DDA

 ## Comparisons with Sota Methods:
+We benchmark our code thoroughly on two datasets: FER2013 and RAF-DB
 | Sota                | FER2013(%)       | Sota                             | RAF-DB(%)         |
 |---------------------|------------------|----------------------------------|-------------------|
 | Inception           |    71.60%    | RAN                              |    86.90%     |